opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 To unpause annotators:

-* You can manually unpause annotators using the **Paused** toggle available in the Members dashboard.
 * If you increase the limits, previously paused annotators will regain access.
 * If you are using a percentage-based limit and you add more tasks to a project, previously paused annotators will regain access.